Selling a House with Asbestos: What Are the Key Considerations?

 What Role Do Real Estate Professionals Play in Selling Homes with Asbestos?

-When it comes to selling properties with asbestos, California real estate brokers have important duties.
+When selling properties with asbestos, California real estate brokers have important duties.
 They should:

 - Ensure Proper Disclosure: Make sure the asbestos disclosure process is completed accurately.